Fast, Healthy Meals in a Jar

 Thanks to Chef Tess, I’ve found a terrific way to not only rotate some of my food storage, but open it up and see exactly what’s inside!
 Taste it, study it, make sure my family likes it, and then have fun repackaging it into ready-made meals that will be quick and easy to fix in a pinch!
 Meals that will still have a lengthy shelf life!
 I hope you give this a try as well.

-*This recipe was created using Thrive food products from Shelf Reliance.
+*This recipe was created using food products from Thrive Life.
 Using other brands may require slight adjustments to measurements.

 There may be links in the post above that are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission, which does not affect the price you pay for the product.
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.